-SpaceX violated its launch license during last month’s Starship test flight, prompting FAA to order an investigation
+SpaceX violated its launch license during December’s Starship test flight, prompting the FAA to order an investigation

 “The consequences of not following the parameters of an FAA launch license can literally kill people,” he said.
 “If the FAA is not going to enforce its regulations, why do we have the [Office of Commercial Space Transportation]?
 What’s the point of the FAA setting parameters for these flights if launch companies don’t follow them?
 And SpaceX seems to be the only company having this problem.”

-The SN8 version of Starship flew several miles high from the launch facility SpaceX has built in Boca Chica, Texas, outside of Brownsville on the Gulf of Mexico.
+The SN8 version of Starship flew several miles high from the launch facility SpaceX has built in Boca Chica, Tex., outside of Brownsville on the Gulf of Mexico.
 After its engines shut down, the stainless-steel spacecraft, performed a “belly flop” maneuver, falling horizontally through the atmosphere.
 Then it righted itself and reignited its engines for landing.
 But instead of touching down softly, it crashed, igniting a fireball that sprayed pieces of rocket shrapnel across the landing site.

 No one was injured, and Musk called the flight “an awesome test.”